An Empirical Bayes Method for Chi-Squared Data: Concluding Remarks and Discussions

 \section{Concluding Remarks and Discussions}

-For large scale inference problems, controlling FDR is now a standard practice after performing a large number of hypothesis tests simultaneously.
-Suppose that a FDR procedure selects a relatively small subset of supposedly non-null cases for further analysis such as estimating their effect sizes.
-In this regard, \cite{Efron:2011} proposed an empirical Bayes method for post-selection inference based on Tweedie's formula for normal data.
+For large scale inference, controlling FDR is now a standard practice after performing a large number of hypothesis tests.
+Suppose that controlling FDR selects a small subset of supposedly non-null cases to estimate their effect sizes.
+In this regards, \cite{Efron:2010} proposed an empirical Bayes method based on Tweedie's formula for normal data.

 Tweedie's formula captures selection bias in a simple relationship involving the marginal likelihood, which allows direct estimation by sample data.
 Here we develop a parallel formulation for chi-squared data.
 A Bayesian hierarchical model is introduced as the starting point.
-We also examine a few new phenomena in the resulting Tweedie's formulas, which may inspire construction of new data-dependent procedures for bias correction.
+We also examine a few new phenomena in the resulting Tweedie's formula, which may inspire the construction of new data-dependent procedures for bias correction.

-One of the intended applications of \cite{Efron:2011} is the $t$-test whereas ours is the chi-squared test.
-Both are very common and time-honored statistical tests.
-In the context of variable selection for high dimensional data, $t$-tests are useful in linear main effect models, whereas chi-squared tests can be applied to a wide variety of models combining sparsity, nonlinearity, interaction, and mixture features such as the one in Section \ref{Sec-5}.
+One application of \cite{Efron:2011} is the $t$-test whereas ours is the chi-squared test.
+Both are time-honored statistical tests.
+In variable selection for high dimensional data, $t$-tests are useful in linear main effect models, while chi-squared tests can be applied to models with sparsity, nonlinearity, interaction, and mixture features such as the one in Section \ref{Sec-5}.